Microsoft Excel Features

-In order to Value, the cell enters the value as 90.
+In the “To value,” the cell enters the value as 90.

 The “Changing cell” gives the cell reference to the B7 cell.

 Now, we must click on “OK.”
 As a result, the “Goal Seek” analysis tool will help Mr. A to know how much he needs to score in the final examination to get the overall average of 90.

-Ok, Mr. A has to score 99 from his final examination to get the overall average of 90.
+Mr. A has to score 99 on his final examination to get an overall average of 90.

 #9 – Insert Serial Numbers

-If you want to insert serial numbers that are incremented by 1, then we can do this by simply fill the series option.
-Enter the value 1 in any of the cells.
+If we want to insert serial numbers incremented by 1, we can do this by the “Fill Series” option.
+Then, enter the value 1 in any of the cells.